 Rentals and short-term hotel stays at Brisbane Skytower are managed by Song Property Group.
 The location definitely lends itself to a rare investment opportunity, and the 24/7 onsite management adds a cherry on top for both local and international investors.
 Brisbane Skytower was one of only two CBD apartment buildings that settled within 2018, and although there have been a few more off-the-plan developments approved this year, those aren’t scheduled to be complete until 2020 at least.
 The two-bedroom apartments have an expected rental return of between $600 and $650 per week.
 For the one bedrooms, the rental return is expected to be around $420 per week.

 There have been reports of several foreign investors who purchased apartments when the tower was first launched back in 2015 who are now looking to sell their Brisbane Skytower apartments for up to 10% less than they purchased them for.
 It’s likely these buyers were Asian speculators who are struggling with finance now due to the bank’s tighter loan policies for foreign investors.

 The body corporate fees for a two bedroom apartment in Brisbane Skytower are expected to be around $4,000 a year, which puts it in the ballpark of $75 per week.

-The Brisbane Skytower is being developed by Billbergia and AMP Capital as a joint project.
-Billbergia have over 25 years experience in Australian property development, which combining with AMP Capitals expertise in investment management means Brisbane Skytower is in very capable hands.
+The Brisbane Skytower was developed by Billbergia and AMP Capital as a joint project.
+Billbergia have over 25 years experience in Australian property development, which combining with AMP Capitals expertise in investment management meant Brisbane Skytower was in very capable hands.
 The building of Brisbane Skytower has been a contracted to Hutchinson Builders who have worked on bringing to life over 700 residential projects, the majority of which have been in Australia.